silhavyj/KIV-FJP-compiler/README.md

 - [Conclusion](#conclusion)
 ## Introduction

 Within this module, we decided to implement a compiler for a **programming language of our own**.
-The syntax of our programming language is based off of PL0 and may slightly resemble the C programming language.
+The syntax of our programming language is based off of PL0, and it may slightly resemble the C programming language.
 As an outcome of this project, we compile source code written in our programming language into an extended/customized version of the **PL0 instruction set** (https://en.wikipedia.org/wiki/PL/0).
 Also, in order to test the correctness of the compiler, we decided to implement a **virtual machine** that executes the compiled code, so we can see and analyze the output.

 As for the programming language, in which the compiler was implemented, we decided to go with **C++** without the use of any external libraries such as Bison (https://www.gnu.org/software/bison/) or ANTRL (https://www.antlr.org/).
 This decision was made by the fact that we wanted to put the knowledge obtained from the lectures into practice and implement the recursive descent algorithm on our own.